allendekoker/cyber-tools/README.md

 Usage:

-To use the log analyzer, simply call the analyze_log_file function with the path to the log file you want to analyze.
+To use the log analyzer, simply call the "analyze_log_file" function with the path to the log file you want to analyze.
 The function will extract log entries using a regular expression, count the number of occurrences of each log entry, and print out the results.

 Note that log files may contain sensitive information, and it is important to handle them with care.
 Be sure to follow ethical guidelines and data privacy regulations when working with log files.

 This code uses the following module:

-re
+"re"

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Password Strength Tester:

 This script tests the strength of passwords based on a set of predefined rules, including minimum length, requirement of lowercase and uppercase letters, digits, and special characters.

-To use this script, simply call the password_strength function with a password as the argument.
+To use this script, simply call the "password_strength" function with a password as the argument.
 The function will return a message indicating whether the password is weak or strong, along with recommendations for how to improve its strength if necessary.

-Usage
-:
+Usage:

 Download or clone the password_strength.py file.
 Import the password_strength function into your project or script.
 Call the password_strength function with a password as the argument.